Weight Watchers Recipe of the Day: Slow Cooker Turkey Broth

 Now that I know how easy it is to make crock pot turkey broth, I’ll probably never use the stove top again.

-You can store your homemade crock pot turkey broth in the refrigerator for a few days.
+You can store your healthy homemade turkey broth in the refrigerator for a few days.
 Or portion it out and freeze it.
 I like to divide it into 2-cup portions that I place in zipper lock freezer bags.
 I lie them flat on a plate in the freezer until solid so that they are easier to stack/store.

 Each cup of broth has about 15 calories and 0 Points Plus.
 And broth is a WW Power food that works with Simply Filling too.
+Enjoy!

 - Turkey carcass/bones